finos-labs/Agent-QuickStart/README.md

 ## Environment Setup

-Rename tje `.env.new` file in your project root to `.env` and update with the API Keys provided by the FINOS team.
+Rename the `.env.new` file in your project root to `.env` and update with the API Keys provided by the FINOS team.

 ## Installation